algolia/scout-extended/README.md

 ## License

-Laravel Scout Extended is an open-sourced software licensed under the [MIT license](LICENSE.md).
+Scout Extended is an open-sourced software licensed under the [MIT license](LICENSE.md).